9 STEPS TO FREE VOLUNTARY READING, or

 5. READ ALOUD TO THEM

 Reading aloud immerses the listeners in the book.
-It binds them to you emotiobally ans you share the experience It forms connections at a deep level as they hear our voice sharing a story that you are all immersed in.
+It binds them to you emotionally when you share the experience.
+It forms connections at a deep level as they hear our voice sharing a story that you are all immersed in.
 Reading aloud shares love.

 6. TEACH THEM HOW TO CHOOSE READING MATERIALS

 Some students will just robotically go a grab a book, feeling that they are forced to read lie in the rest of school.
 You will need to explicitly teach them how to go about choosing a book that they can joyfully read for meaning.
 Comprehensible and interesting are the words to repeat over and over until they get it.

 7. TEACH THEM HOW TO READ